Kishlin/ReactInfoFinder/README.md

-Information Finder using React and Flux.
+Information Finder using React and Flux with the DuckDuckGo API.

 [Try this app live](https://kishlin.github.io/ReactInfoFinder/).